tufts-ml-courses/comp137-dnn-20f-assignments/README.md

 All assignments requires python programming.
 Please use [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) to manage your python packages.
 The [installation of Anaconda](https://docs.anaconda.com/anaconda/install/) does not require a root user or an administrator.

 We will use these packages with their default versions listed below.
-We will also use packages such as `numpy` and `scipy`, whose versions are not important as long as they work with these packages below.
+The versions of the last few packages are not important as long as they work with these packages below.

 * `python=3.7`
-* `tensorflow=2.2` (or `tensorflow-gpu`)
 * `pytorch=1.6`
+* `numpy`
+* `matplotlib`

 Once you have installed Anaconda, you can create an environment by
 ```
-conda create -n dnn python=3.7 tensorflow=2.2
+conda create -n dnn python=3.7
 ```

 Then you can enter this environment by